elixir-cloud-aai/cookiecutter-python/README.md

 Project of the [Global Alliance for Genomics and Health (GA4GH)][ga4gh], under the umbrella of the [ELIXIR] [Compute Platform][elixir-compute].

-To get in touch with use, please use one of the following routes:
+To get in touch with us, please use one of the following routes:

 - For filing bug reports, feature requests or other code-related issues, please make use of the project's